Alexandre Bonnot

-Alexandre Bonnot (born 31 July 1973) is a French former footballer who played as a midfielder.
+Alexandre Bonnot (/fr/; born 31 July 1973) is a French former footballer who played as a midfielder.

 Career

 Bonnot started his professional career with Paris Saint-Germain in 1990, before joining SCO Angers in 1995.
 He had a loan spell with Watford for the 1998–99 season, before making the move permanent.
 He made 12 appearances for the Hornets during their 1999-2000 Premiership campaign.
 He fell out of favour next season and joined Queen's Park Rangers on a free transfer in 2001.
 After just one season with the club he retired.